revanthkoduru/revanthkoduru.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in ELectrical and Computer Engineering
+    - course: PhD in Electrical and Computer Engineering
       institution: Purdue University
       year: 2021 - Present
     - course: B.Tech in Electrical Engineering
       institution: Indian Institute of Technology, Madras
-      year: 2024-2018
+      year: 2014-2018

 # Skills
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons